Antique Clock Value: Maker, Movement and Condition

 Collectors and sellers make mistakes in similar ways, usually from trying to speed up the process.

-- Skipping provenance: uncertain backstory often produces a “buyer fatigue” discount of 20% or more.
+• Skipping provenance: uncertain backstory often produces a “buyer fatigue” discount of a item-specific amount or more.

-- Forgetting channel costs: shipping, restoration, authentication, and sales fees directly reduce net value.
+• Forgetting channel costs: shipping, restoration, attribution review, and sales fees directly reduce net value.

 Each item in this list may sound familiar, but together they explain most valuation swings in private sales and estate handling.